I held my baby girl close. Almost too close.

 Does that shift your focus any?
 Let these suggestions guide your thinking:

 - Stop wishing.
 “I wish I were in a different place.
 I wish I were with someone else.
-I wish this or that were different”.
+I wish this or that was different”.

 - Live for His glory.
 Every thought, word, deed, action, every part of your life and dream should be focused on fulfilling His glory.
 You will not be living your true purpose if this is not the focus.
 And living outside this purpose is a recipe for disaster in many ways.